5 Cheap Ways to Eliminate Shoe & Foot Odor

 Try sticking your shoes in your freezer.
 The freezing temperatures should kill most of the odor causing bacteria in your shoes.

 - Place your shoes in a large resealable bag or a tied up grocery bag.

 - Leave your shoes in the freezer overnight

 Sometimes your shoes just have too much bacteria and other stuff going on.
 Many shoes can be washed in a washing machine, if not you can hand wash them (Check the care label to be sure).
 Do not put your shoes in the dryer.

 - Place your shoes in a pillowcase in wash bag

 - Use a cold wash cycle, or cold water for hand washing

 - Let your shoes air dry (outside is best).

 5. Try something a little strongerIf none of these tips seem to do the trick, you're going to need something a little more powerful.
-We designed two great all natural products.
-One to eliminate odor causing bacteria and fungus, and the other to eliminate moisture which prevents bacteria and fungus from growing.
+We designed two great natural products.
+A shoe spray to eliminate odor causing bacteria and fungus, and a foot powder to eliminate moisture, preventing bacteria and fungus from growing.